 Occasionally, you may find the “Iron On” setting is not quite enough and the “Light Cardstock” setting is too much.
 In these cases, you’ll need to use the “Custom” setting on the dial to choose a material that’s in between the two.
 Cricut explains how to use the Custom setting here.
 Finding the best cut settings for your material only takes a few minutes but saves you hours of frustration.
-You can save the free test cut file to your Cricut Design Space account by going here.
+Click here to save the free test cut file to your Cricut Design Space.

 Did you upgrade to the Cricut Maker?
 Check out this post instead!

 New to HTV?
 Still want to reach for that Stress Reduction Kit?
 Check out the HTV Basics for Beginners.